 In the fall, you will be taking the sophomore colloquium (CSS 271) as well as your first trimester tutorial for which you have been assigned (CSS 220 or 230 or 240).
-You may be preregistered for a non-CSS course for the fall.
-Once drop/add has begun you may change the non-CSS course or add an additional non-CSS course (with partial or full credit), but you should consult your CSS advisor about any and all outside courses that you wish to take in the fall.
+The CSS expects you to take ONE course outside the CSS in the fall, and no more than TWO outside courses in the spring.
 Remember that, even though you will not be taking the Social Theory Colloquium in the spring, you will be preparing for the Sophomore Comprehensive Exams (Sophomore Comps) in late April/early May.
-For this reason, it is wise to avoid taking too many courses in which the main work (perhaps a research paper) is due at the end of the spring semester.
+Due to the Comprehensive Exams, it is wise for you to avoid courses where the main work (perhaps a research paper) is due at the end of the semester.
+Overall, your outside courses in the fall and spring should not be too demanding.
+You should consult your CSS advisor about any and all outside courses that you wish to take in the fall.
 Your CSS advisor will help you with choices for the spring semester during pre-registration in November.